naruaika/eruo-data-studio/README.md

 ## Designing

-Here are some of the resources used in making decisions and planning application development:
+The following are some of the resources used in decision making and development planning.:

 - [The ONLY Data Cleaning Framework You Need | Ep.
 3](https://www.youtube.com/watch?v=y9wFFD2bXQM)
 - [How to NAIL Exploratory Data Analysis (Lead Analyst Demo)](https://www.youtube.com/watch?v=deS6lETubdU)

-We've done some research on similar applications as follows:
+We've been doing some research on similar applications as follows:

 - Excel
 - Google Sheets